-Room changes are subject to the approval of our office.
+Room changes are subject to the approval of the Office of Housing, Dining & Residence Life.
 Students may not move to another assignment without first receiving that approval.
 In most cases involving a roommate conflict, residents will be asked to participate in a formal mediation process.
 Students who have a concern about a roommate conflict should first attempt to resolve the issue informally with their RA.
 A student is responsible for any costs incurred should a move result in increased housing fees.
 Students moving without prior approval could be subject to a fine and/or disciplinary action.